Domianidze/folksoul-front/README.md

 ![Logo](./readme/assets/img/logo.png)

-## Inside Joke
+## Folksoul

-A website made for a musical band Inside Joke.
-You can visit the production version [here!](https://inside-joke.sandro.redberryinternship.ge/)
+A website made for a musical band Folksoul.
+You can visit the production version [here!](https://folksoul.sandro.redberryinternship.ge/)

 ### Table of Contents